-There’s one place that offers some of the most spectacular scenery you are likely to see anywhere.
+There’s one place that offers some of the most spectacular coastal and mountain scenery you will witness in Ireland.
 Achill Island, County Mayo, offers the visitor an amazing amount of things to do and see, especially if you are an outdoor enthusiast.

 But, don’t worry if you are not!
 There are plenty of other things to do on Achill, like the stunning Atlantic Drive, Minaun Heights and so much more… This post is going to show you 17 amazing things to do on Achill Island.